zettawatt/colony/README.md

 Colony implements a decentralized metadata system using the concept of "pods" - collections of RDF metadata about files stored on Autonomi:

-1. **File Upload**: When you upload a file, Colony stores it on Autonomi and creates RDF metadata describing the file
+1. **File Upload**: When you upload a file, Colony stores it on Autonomi and you create RDF metadata describing the file
 2. **Pod Creation**: Metadata is organized into "pods" - publicly readable collections that can be shared with others
 3. **Discovery**: Users share pod addresses to give others access to their file metadata and discover new content
 4. **Search**: All metadata is stored locally in an RDF graph database, enabling powerful SPARQL-based searches